What is Tendinitis?

 - Anti-inflammatory pain relievers such as diclofenac and ibuprofen (over-the-counter)

-There is no high-quality and robust scientific evidence for the benefit of home therapy, acupuncture, sclerotherapy or ozone therapy in tendovaginosis stenosans de Quervain (Rowland P, et al., 2015, Open Orthop J).
-The benefit of a cortisone injection and surgical intervention has been scientifically well established (Muhammad Omer Ashraf, et al., 2014, Eur J Orthop Surg Traumatol).
+The latter are also called non-steroidal anti-inflammatory drugs (NSAIDs).
+High quality and robust scientific evidence for the benefits of homeotherapy, acupuncture, sclerotherapy or ozone therapy for tendovaginosis stenosans de Quervain does not exist .
+The benefits of a cortisone injection and surgery are well established scientifically .
 After a cortisone injection, the symptoms often return.
-About one third of those affected have an additional tendon compartment.
-In these cases, a cortisone injection often does not help (De Keating-Hart, et al., 2015, J Hand Surg Eur Vol).
+An additional tendon compartment is present in about one third of those affected.
+In these cases, a cortisone shot often does not help .
 The tightness of the tendon compartment is corrected in the long term by surgery.